JuanPBP03/juanpbp03.github.io/_posts/2025-06-16-spi-driver-journey.md

 This captures exactly what I experienced with my SPI driver development.

-I stepped back and decided to allow SPI driver to handle only what was necessary at that moment so that I could move on and learn the next thing.
-It didn't look like HAL but it was straightforward, functional, and easy to debug.
+I stepped back and decided to allow the SPI driver to handle only what was necessary at that moment so that I could move on and learn the next thing.
+It wasn't comprehensive but it was straightforward, functional, and easy to debug.
 Importantly, I could actually understand what each part was doing, and next time I can design a better architecture using what I've learned.

 Through this experience, I've learned something valuable about software development.
-Clean code and abstraction are important, but only if they actually help you solve your real problems.
+Clean code, abstraction, and reusability are important, but only if they actually help you solve your real problems.
 It also impacts project timelines and product development directly.
 Spending too much time designing for hypothetical scenarios delays essential learning and progress.
-Keeping the focus practical and immediate ensures that projects move forward efficiently, letting you respond better to actual needs and reducing unnecessary complexity.
+Creating a plan with intention, sticking to it, and keeping the focus practical and immediate ensures that projects move forward efficiently, letting you respond better to actual needs and reducing unnecessary complexity.

 This experience also highlighted some gaps in my understanding of software architecture, state management, and general best practices.
-To address that, I've recently started reading "Making Embedded Systems: Design Patterns for Great Software."
+To address that, I've recently started reading "Making Embedded Systems: Design Patterns for Great Software" by Elicia White.
 I'll be sharing what I learn as I go through it, hoping to fill in those gaps and become a better embedded developer.

 I’ll probably rewrite this driver again, and again, but each iteration will be guided by the lessons of the previous one, and the actual requirements of the problem in front of me.